-- 1. Driver is the person controlling the reins and whip. - 2.
-Turnout refers to the combination of driver and a horse exhibiting in the class Responsibilities - 1.
-It is the responsibility of each driver to ensure that the harness is in good repair. - 2.
+- 1. It is the responsibility of each driver to ensure that the harness is in good repair. - 2.
 Drivers should maintain a safe distance from other vehicle and ground driven horses and drivers during the competition and in the warm-up and parking areas. - 3.
 All Juniors in all Ground Driving competitions must wear property fastened protective headgear which meets or exceeds current ASTM/SEI standards for equestrian use.
 It must be properly fitted with harness secured.
 Failure to comply will result in elimination.
 All competitors are strongly encouraged to wear ASTM/SEI approved protective headgear, and no participant will be penalized for wearing protective headgear. - 4.
 A horse must wear a bridle with reins attached and passed through the saddle terrets. - 5.
-No change of driver is permitted except where specified. - 6.
-An appropriate whip shall be carried in hand at all times while driving.
+No change of driver is permitted except where specified.

+6. An appropriate whip shall be always carried in hand while driving.
 The thong on the whip must be long enough to reach the shoulder of the farthest horse.
-A driver not in compliance will severely penalized.
+A driver not in compliance will be severely penalized.